Could the simple act of taking a probiotic supplement be enough to improve your energy levels?

 - Improve a leaky gut.

 - Alleviate many of the symptoms associated with IBS.

 - Alter the balance between good and bad bacteria (in a positive way).

 - Improve your mental health by reducing anxiety and depression.

 - Reduce inflammation.

 Best of all, probiotic supplementation is an incredibly simple step you can take to improve your energy.
 All you need to do is swallow a pill 1-3x a day.
 Do that and you’re going to improve your symptoms.
 I don’t think there’s any easier step you can take to improve your energy.
 Except for maybe the 7 steps I outline in our eBook – Fix Your Fatigue.

-It is not uncommon to have a negative reaction(s) with probiotics.
+Be aware that it is not uncommon to have a negative reaction(s) to probiotics.
 You may need to try a few different bacterial strains before you find the one best suited for your gut.
 If you’ve done a stool test, you’ll know exactly which species to start supplementing!
 If you haven’t, start with a blend of Lactobacillus and Bifidobacterium species.
-In my practice, I’ve found Bifidobacterium and soil-based probiotics to be the most well tolerated.
+In my practice, I’ve found Bifidobacterium and soil-based probiotics are tolerated the best.